Rubenvd/pythonspeedreader/README.md

 # pythonspeedreader
-A simple ugly speed reader.
-I wrote it because there was no decent speed reader available for Linux.
-The other speed readers were embedded in a browser.
-They also had some lag.

-Just select text and execute the program.
-I myself created a shortcut for this on my keyboard.
+Just copy text and execute the program.
+If you have xclip installed, you can just select the text instead of copying it.
+I myself created a shortcut to execute the program, and I would suggest people to do the same if they want to experience the complete ease.
-Execute 'pyspritz -h' to print the usage.
+Execute `pyspritz -h` to print the usage.
-Requires pygame and xclip.
-Written in python2.
+Requires pygame and optionally xclip.
+Written in python3.

+Start with executing `python pyspritz -f 50 -s -g 22` and adjust to your liking.